Investigating Committee for Preparatory Work for Independence: Background

 Realising Japan was losing the war, on 7 September 1944, in a session of the Japanese parliament, Prime Minister Kuniaki Koiso promised independence for the [Dutch] 'East Indies' at "sometime in the future".
-The Japanese navy was not supportive of the idea, but the 25th Army in Sumatra established a Central Advisory Board, headed by Mohammad Sjafei, which met only once.
+The Japanese navy was not supportive of the idea, but the 25th Army in Sumatra established a Central Advisory Council, headed by Mohammad Sjafei, which met only once.
 Despite navy opposition, army-navy liaison vice-admiral Maeda Tadashi began to fund speaking tours by Indonesian nationalists Sukarno and Hatta.
 Other groups were set up, both civilian and military, and Indonesians began to be appointed to administrative posts.
 After the Japanese defeat at the Battle of Leyte Gulf and the liberation of the Philippines, the Japanese abandoned hope of turning Indonesia into a puppet state, and now began to try and win goodwill.
 However, a rebellion by PETA militias in Blitar in February 1945 showed the Japanese they were losing control.

 Java

 Formation and composition

 In February 1945, partly in response to the Koiso declaration, the 16th Army decided to establish a committee to investigate Indonesian independence.
 According to Benedict Anderson, this was intended as a concession to Indonesian nationalists, and the Japanese hoped it would redirect nationalist enthusiasm towards harmless arguments between factions.
 The BPUPK was announced by the Sixteenth Army commander Lieutenant General Kumakichi Harada on 1 March 1945 to work on "preparations for independence in the region of the government of this island of Java".
 In the three months before the committee was established, a 19-member advisory board, or Sanyo Kaigi chaired by Sartono discussed the organization, agenda and membership of it.
 The membership was to comprise 30 Indonesians, 3 Japanese and one representative each of the Chinese, Arab and Dutch ethnic groups.
 The board agreed to the two-stage Japanese plan of an investigating committee for Java, followed by a preparation committee for all of Indonesia.
-It also agreed that the territory of the independent state would not be discussed The BPUPK eventually met in the building formerly used by the Volksraad (People's Council), which had been set up by the Dutch.
+It also agreed that the territory of the independent state would not be discussed.
+The BPUPK eventually met in the building formerly used by the Volksraad (People's Council), which had been set up by the Dutch.
 The Japanese appointed 59 members, representing the major groups in Java and Madura.
 The membership, which was announced on April 29, (coinciding with the birthday of Emperor Hirohito), included eight Japanese, including one of the vice-chairmen.
 Among the members were: